-COURSE DESCRIPTION: Introduction to Intellectual Property; Trade Marks; Law of Copy Rights; Law of Patents; Trade Secrets; Unfair Competition; New Development of Intellectual Property.
+COURSE DESCRIPTION: Introduction to Intellectual Property; Trade Marks; Law of Copy Rights; Law of Patents; TradeSecrets; Unfair Competition; New Development of Intellectual Property.

-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+COURSE OUTCOMES: After successful completion of this course, the students will be able to:

 - CO1.
-Understand the concepts of intellectual property right and new amendments enforced in filling intellectual property right. - CO2.
+Understand the concepts of intellectual property right and new amendmentsenforced in filling intellectual property right. - CO2.
 Understand the processes and principles of trade mark registration and apply them for registering trade mark. - CO3.
 Understand the process and principles of copy rights for registration and judicial consequences for violating laws of copyright/patents. - CO4.
-Understand the process and principles o3MC01f trade secrets and judicial consequences for coping trade secrets.
+Understand the process and principles of trade secrets and judicial consequences for coping trade secrets.

-UNIT-I: INTRODUCTION TO INTELLECTUAL PROPERTY (10 Periods)
+UNIT-I: INTRODUCTION TO INTELLECTUAL PROPERTY (10 periods)